Ultimate Hwange Safari

 Designed for those who seek adventure and authenticity, this safari offers an intimate, off-the-grid experience in small, characterful camps, where the focus is on exceptional wildlife encounters in one of Africa’s last great wildernesses.

-• 3 nights at Bomani Tented Lodge OR at Camelthorn Lodge
+- 3 nights at Bomani Tented Lodge OR at Camelthorn Lodge on Full Inclusive basis.

-• 2 nights at Jozibanini Camp (Fully Inclusive)
+- 2 nights at Jozibanini Camp on Fully Inclusive basis.

 Although it is possible to book this itinerary as shown above, it is entirely customisable.
 We can add or delete days, change the accommodation used and generally design the tour to suit your individual requirements.
 For more information, contact us to discuss your travel requirements.